haskus/haskus-manual/source/system/volume1/automatic_building.rst

 You need to have some programs installed before we continue:

 * everything required to build Linux: make, gcc, binutils...
+* static libraries for the glibc (e.g., glibc-static package on Fedora and Red Hat)
 * (un)packing tools: lzip, gzip, tar, cpio
 * QEMU
 * stack